Praise for the work

 —Corey Mesler, author of Diddy-Wah-Diddy: A Beale Street Suite

 Readers who admire any of the finest writers in the genre (Isabel Allende, Gabriel Garcia Marquez, Franz Kafka, Toni Morrison, and Salman Rushdie) should enjoy the flights of fancy within this book, and also be able to confront its darker journeys.

 In Fowler’s worlds, men take from women what they haven’t necessarily given; the women enact successful and failed revenges, they are whole and sometimes mean and sometimes hurt and sometimes win, but they are present and trying on their innate power, recognizing it, in ways that sometimes benefit them and sometimes send them reeling into newly painful places, lit by the new light of transparency and rupture.

 These are forcefully told tales.
 Fowler is a fearless writer.
 Her characters make decisions that make readers uncomfortable.
 This must be what it feels like to be liberated.

 —Necessary Fiction review by Jess Stoner

-PRAISE FOR THIS TIME, WHILE WE'RE AWAKE
+THIS TIME, WHILE WE'RE AWAKE

 "It may seem incongruous to apply the word 'pleasurable' to the dystopian visions conjured by Heather Fowler in This Time, While We're Awake.
 The sixteen stories in the collection feature technology run amok, ecological devastation, a smattering of horrible deaths.
 There's no doubt that the subject matter is disturbing.